mosip/documentation/docs/id-authentication-otp-service-developer-guide.md

 4\.
 Click Apply and then debug it (starts running).

 ## Authentication OTP Service API

 * For API documentation, refer [here](https://docs.mosip.io/1.2.0/api).
-​
-* The APIs can be tested with the help of **Swagger-UI**.
-​
-* Swagger is an interface description language for describing restful APIs expressed using JSON.
-You can access Swagger-UI of identity-services for localhost from `...`.